LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Create an EC2 Instance Using AWS CLI

 ### 1. Create a Security Group

-We start by creating a security group with the name based on our student number, `24188516-sg`.
-The `--group-name` flag specifies the group name, and `--description` provides a description of the group.
+We begin by creating a security group with a unique name based on our student number, `24188516-sg`.
+A security group acts as a virtual firewall for our EC2 instances, controlling inbound and outbound traffic.

+The following command creates the security group:

 ```bash
 aws ec2 create-security-group --group-name 24188516-sg --description "security group for development environment"
 ```

-This command creates a new security group, and the response will return the `GroupId` for the created group.
+#### Key Parameters:
+- **`--group-name`**: Specifies the name of the security group.
+In this case, we use `24188516-sg` to uniquely identify the group based on our student number.

+- **`--description`**: Provides a human-readable description of the security group’s purpose.
+Here, we describe it as "security group for development environment" to indicate the group will be used for development purposes.

+Once executed, this command will create the security group and return the **GroupId**, which is a unique identifier for the newly created security group.
+The **GroupId** is important because it will be used in future commands when modifying or referencing the security group.

 ![Create Security Group](http://127.0.0.1/assets/lab2-1.png)

+The screenshot shows the output of the command, displaying the **GroupId** for the newly created security group.

 ### 2. Authorize Inbound Traffic for SSH

-Next, we add a rule to allow SSH access via TCP.
-The `--protocol` flag specifies the internet protocol, `--port` indicates the port used for the connection, and `--cidr` defines the IP range allowed access (in this case, `0.0.0.0/0` allows access from any IP).
+Now that the security group is created, we need to add a rule to allow inbound SSH traffic.
+This is necessary to enable secure access to our EC2 instances using the SSH protocol on port 22.

+The following command authorizes inbound traffic for SSH:

 ```bash
 aws ec2 authorize-security-group-ingress --group-name 24188516-sg --protocol tcp --port 22 --cidr 0.0.0.0/0
 ```

+#### Key Parameters:
+- **`--group-name`**: Specifies the name of the security group to which the rule will be added.
+In this case, we are adding the rule to the `24188516-sg` security group created in the previous step.
+- **`--protocol`**: Defines the protocol for the rule.
+Here, we use **`tcp`** to specify the Transmission Control Protocol, which is the standard protocol used for SSH.
+- **`--port`**: Specifies the port number on which the traffic will be allowed.
+In this case, we set it to **`22`**, the default port for SSH connections.
+- **`--cidr`**: Defines the range of IP addresses allowed to access the instance via SSH. **`0.0.0.0/0`** means that traffic is allowed from any IP address, giving unrestricted access to SSH from anywhere in the world.
+This is common for testing purposes but should be restricted for production environments.

-This command creates a rule allowing SSH traffic on port **22**, and the response will display the newly created rule along with specific rulesets.
+Once executed, this command creates a rule allowing SSH access on port 22, and the response confirms the rule creation by displaying the details of the newly added rule.

 ![Authorize Inbound Traffic](http://127.0.0.1/assets/lab2-2.png)

+The screenshot shows the successful creation of the security rule allowing inbound SSH traffic to the security group.

 ### 3. Create a Key Pair
 To establish a secure, encrypted connection to the EC2 instance, we generate a private and public key pair.
 The generated private key is saved as plain text in the `24188516-key.pem` file.